 Newly admitted students and their parents from selected areas are invited to attend a reception near them.
-Programs are usually held annually in our primary market areas of Chicago and Minneapolis/St. Paul.
-In some years, depending on enrollment trends, we may also host events in lowa and other metro areas in surrounding states.
-These programs are not necessarily held in the same locations every year.
+Programs are usually held annually in our primary market areas of Des Moines, Chicago, and Minneapolis/St. Paul.
+These programs are not always held in the same locations each year.

-Invitations go out approximately one month prior to the reception.
-Traditionally, receptions have been held from mid-February through mid-March.
+Invitations go out one - two months prior to the reception.
+Traditionally, receptions are held mid-February through mid-March.

 Each program lasts about 2 hours and is usually held on a weekday evening.
 Receptions are held in hotels or meeting rooms, and we host from 75 - 600 people at each event.
 Historically, about 67% of students who attend receptions enroll at IOWA.
+There is an opportunity for students to accept their admission onsite following the reception.